samer--/cctable/prolog/ccmemo/README.md

    true.
    ```

-The [1] indicates that you are in a nested shell.
+The [1] in the prompt indicates that you are in a nested shell.
 Note, however, that old references are not garbage collected and will not be
 released until you exit the nested shell by typing Control-D.